Migration or redesign a website, why use an SEO rank tracking tool?

 Migration, redesign or change of domain name

-In a migration of your website to an other server, there is usually only a small risk of a significant fall in SEO positioning.
+In a migration of your website to an other server, there is usually only a small risk of a significant fall in SEO ranking.
 Potentially, the effect is the opposite because this manoeuvring is often done to improve load times or server availability.
 Nevertheless, it is interesting to monitor its SEO to see the potential gain from migration.

-For site redesigns and changes of domain name (NDD), the risk of a loss of positioning is greater, due to the fact that Google will have to re-index all your site, even if you create your references carefully.
+For site redesigns and changes of domain name (NDD), the risk of a loss of ranking is greater, due to the fact that Google will have to re-index all your site, even if you create your references carefully.

 Losses in terms of traffic and therefore in terms of business (turnover) can be significant where redesign is concern, so it is essential to monitor your SEO.